Fergarram/research-vault/README.md

 ---
-title: My Public Research Vault
+title: Obscurity Wiki - My public research vault
+description: A public Obsidian vault with all my independent research on Cognitive Engineering, OS Development and Design, and Complexity.
 ---

-## Introduction
+## Where to start

 This is a repository containing the Obsidian vault for all my research.
 I apologize for the lack of a better introduction here.